Latasha Cooper is always on the go.

 From ADN to BSN

-As Cooper switched from in-person learning in her ADN program to online learning in the University’s RN to BSN program, she found new flexibility as a student and balance as a full-time nurse and parent.
-The program’s online coursework allowed Cooper to complete her assignments during the gaps she had in her busy schedule.
+As Cooper adjusted to online learning in the RN to BSN program, she found a balance as a full-time nurse and parent.
+The program’s online coursework allowed Cooper to complete her assignments during the gaps in her busy schedule.

 “My youngest daughter is 8, and she keeps me very busy,” Cooper says.
-“She has dance class, she has homework, and I’m taking care of her in the afternoons and trying to get everything done with her before it’s time for me to go back to work.”
+“She has dance class, homework, and I’m taking care of her in the afternoons.
+I try to get everything done with her before it’s time to go back to work.”

-Her favorite part of the program, she says, was getting to know and communicate with other nurses.
-Though the courses all took place asynchronously, she built strong relationships with both her instructors and her classmates.
+Her favorite part of the program, she says, was getting to know the other nurses.
+Though the courses all took place asynchronously, she built strong connections with both her instructors and her classmates.

 “When I reached out to my professors, I would get a response within 24 hours and usually almost immediately,” she says.
 “They would help out however they could.
 They were awesome.”

 “I also really enjoyed getting to know my classmates and seeing what they were doing.
-We were always required to respond to other students’ posts, which I think was a great idea because I got to meet so many different people.
+We were required to respond to other students’ posts, which was great because I met so many different people.
 When graduation came, it was like, ‘Oh, hey, you’re the one I’ve been talking to!’”

 The most engaging class for Cooper was NURS 406: Evidence-Based Practice.
-Evidence-based practice, as Cooper puts it, involves using recent research to support the patient care decisions you make as a nurse.
+Evidence-based practice, as Cooper puts it, is using research to support the patient care decisions you make as a nurse.

-“In nursing, if you can’t find evidence to back up what you want to do, you can’t do it,” she says.
+“In nursing, if you can’t find evidence to support what you want to do, you can’t do it,” she says.
 “We had to use the library’s databases for pretty much every assignment we had.
-The sources we used had to be nursing-specific, from the United States, that were published within the last five years.”
+The sources we used had to be specific to nursing, from the United States, published within the last five years.”

 Beyond the BSN

-Cooper’s ability to find and apply current research to her practice will come in handy for the rest of her career.
+Cooper’s ability to find and apply research to her practice will be useful for the rest of her career.

 And just because she has her degree doesn’t mean she’s finished learning and growing.